luiscm17/ai-102-azure/1-azure-ai-services/mslearn-ai-services/Instructions/Exercises/03-monitor-ai-services.md

     The command returns a list of the keys for your Azure AI services resource.

+    > [!NOTE]
-    > **Note** If you haven't logged into Azure CLI, you may need to run `az login` before the list keys command will work.
+    > If you haven't logged into Azure CLI, you may need to run `az login` before the list keys command will work.

 12. Switch back to the browser containing the Azure portal, and refresh your **Alerts page**.
 You should see a **Sev 4** alert listed in the table (if not, wait up to five minutes and refresh again).
 13. Select the alert to see its details.